 Trevor cites his credits as an Australian Antarctic expeditioner and Bunbury business owner.
 Trevor is also President of the Old Grammarians Association at Bunbury Cathedral Grammar School.
 His Antarctic service came about when he was inspired by hearing Dr Lishman speak at a Speech Night ceremony.
 Trevor brings a wealth of practical experience to the Board in addition to a big picture vision and a ‘can do’ attitude.

 Peter Wright has been back in Bunbury for nearly 30 years after being born here and then moving away as a youngster.
 He lives in Dalyellup with a wife and a 21 year old son.
 Peter has 4 other children who have given him six grandchildren.

 When he retired Bill was an Executive Director, CFO and Country Manager for AngloGold Ashanti Australia Limited.
 Prior to this he was CFO and Company Secretary of Worsley Alumina Pty for over 16 years.
 He holds degrees in Economics and Finance and is an FCPA and FAICD.
 He has graduated with diplomas from the AICD Company Directors Course and also the Advanced Program ’Mastering the Boardroom’.
 He has held a number of directorships in public companies and in community service and not-for-profit organisations.
 Bill believes membership on the Lishman Health Foundation Board is an effective way of working toward improved health care in regional and rural Australia.

-Margaret has a background in education, community relations and information services, with a special passion for health science.
+Margaret Paterson has a background in education, information services and marketing, with a special passion for health science.
 A long-time supporter of community organisations, Margaret has experience on boards at regional, state and national level.
-Holding Dr Val Lishman in particularly high regard, she is delighted to be part of the VLHRF board where she enjoys working with like-minded people to facilitate health research with direct and significant benefits for the people of the South West.
+Holding Dr Val Lishman in particularly high regard, she is delighted to be part of the Lishman Health Foundation board where she enjoys working with like-minded people to facilitate health research with direct and significant benefits for people in rural, regional and remote areas.

 As a former Australian Trade Commissioner, Jane has spent many years living and working overseas supporting Australian companies.
-Based in Perth for the last seven years, Jane has focused on council, committee and board positions predominantly in the health and education not-for-profit sector.
+Based in Perth for the last eight years, Jane has focused on council, committee and board positions predominantly in the health and education not-for-profit sector.
 As a graduate and member of the Australian Institute of Company Directors she brings up to date knowledge of current governance practices, risk and strategy and an understanding of a director’s duties and responsibilities.
 In honour of her father and the wonderful efforts of all the volunteers, Jane’s goal is to assist the Foundation achieve its key objectives.

 With a health science, medical education and management background, Dianne Ritson has held leadership roles in health and disability across government and non- government sectors.
 As a graduate of the Institute of Company Directors she recognises the principles of good governance and strategy leadership in guiding the direction of the Foundation.
 As a Fellow of the Higher Education Academy of the United Kingdom, she is keenly interested in the significance of research in developing evidence-based policy and practice in health care.
-Having grown up in a rural area, she has recently moved to the South West, and welcomes the opportunity to contribute to the Foundation’s focus on improving health outcomes for people living in rural areas.
+Having grown up in a rural area, she has recently moved to the South West, and welcomes the opportunity to contribute to the Foundation’s focus of improving health outcomes for people living in rural areas.